Psst! The secrets of getting a graduate job with MI5, MI6 or GCHQ

 - Intelligence officer.
 The recruitment criteria state that ‘the ideal candidate is probably not the obvious candidate’.
 You’ll need at least a 2.2 along with qualities such as an interest in foreign culture, sound judgement, emotional intelligence and the ability to understand and connect with a diverse range of people.

-- Mandarin Chinese language specialist.
-You could have gained your skills through growing up in a multilingual family or by studying Mandarin to a high level.
+- Mandarin Chinese, Russian and Arabic language specialist.
+You could have gained your skills through growing up in a multilingual family or by living or working abroad or by studying the language to a high level.

 - Software graduate and support roles are open both to graduates and to those who have developed their skills through a vocational course or study.